 I am a Gibbs Assistant Professor in the math department at Yale University.
-In June 2017, I received my Ph.D. from Princeton University under the supervision of Professor
+In Spring 2019, I was a member of the program "Birational Geometry and Moduli Spaces" at MSRI.
+In June 2017, I received my Ph.D. from Princeton University under the supervision of Professor János Kollár.

-Algebraic geometry -- Fano varieties, K-stability, normalized volumes and Brody hyperbolicity.
+Algebraic geometry -- Fano varieties, K-stability, normalized volumes, moduli spaces, and Brody hyperbolicity.